IOM, OECD and UNDESA organise the second International Forum on Migration Statistics (IFMS)

 Call for papers and parallel sessions

 The IFMS 2020 will include between 15 and 20 parallel sessions, each lasting 90 minutes, in addition to plenary sessions with high-level experts.
-You are encouraged to submit proposals to:
+The application deadline was on 9 September 2019.

 How will the selection be made?